exercism/problem-specifications/exercises/isbn-verifier/description.md

 # Description

-The [ISBN-10 verification process](https://en.wikipedia.org/wiki/International_Standard_Book_Number) is used to validate book identification numbers.
+The [ISBN-10 verification process][isbn-verification] is used to validate book identification numbers.
 These normally contain dashes and look like: `3-598-21508-8`

 ## ISBN